zuazo/chef-handler-sns/README.md

 * `exception` - The uncaught Exception that terminated the chef run, or nil if the run completed successfully.
 * `backtrace` - The backtrace captured by the uncaught exception that terminated the chef run, or nil if the run completed successfully.
 * `node` - The Chef::Node for this client run.
-* `all_resources` - An Array containing all resources in the chef run's resource_collection.
+* `all_resources` - An Array containing all resources in the chef-run's resource_collection.
 * `updated_resources` - An Array containing all resources that were updated during the chef run.
 * `success?` - Was the chef run successful?
 True if the chef run did not raise an uncaught exception.
 * `failed?` - Did the chef run fail?
 True if the chef run raised an uncaught exception.